Devil (2010 film)

-Devil (also known as The Night Chronicles 1: Devil) is a 2010 American supernatural horror film directed by John Erick Dowdle.
-The screenplay by Brian Nelson was from a story by M. Night Shyamalan.
-Starring Chris Messina, Logan Marshall-Green, Geoffrey Arend, Bojana Novakovic, Jenny O'Hara, and Bokeem Woodbine, the film revolves around five strangers who become trapped in an elevator.
-Devil was released on September 17, 2010.
-Critics praised the film's atmosphere and performances, but criticized the short running-time and story.
+Devil is a 2010 American supernatural horror film directed by John Erick Dowdle.
+The screenplay by Brian Nelson was derived from a story by M. Night Shyamalan.
+Starring Chris Messina, Logan Marshall-Green, Geoffrey Arend, Bojana Novakovic, Jenny O'Hara, Bokeem Woodbine, Matt Craven, and Jacob Vargas. the film revolves around five strangers who become trapped in an elevator, with the Devil suspected to be among them.

+Devil was released on September 17, 2010, by Universal Pictures.
+The film received mixed reviews from critics, but grossed $63.4 million on a budget of $10 million.
+It is the first and only installment of The Night Chronicles, a planned trilogy of standalone horror films produced by Shyamalan.

 Plot

-A Bible verse, 1 Peter 5:8, appears onscreen.
-An unseen man narrates with a story about his childhood, where his mother explained the circumstances that surround The Devil roaming the earth.
-A man jumps to his death from a skyscraper, leaving a suicide note about the Devil's approaching presence.
-Shortly thereafter, an elevator in the building gets stuck with five people inside: a temporary security guard, a mechanic/former soldier, a mattress salesman, a young woman, and an elderly woman.
-A repairman cannot get the elevator working and nearly dies while attempting to do this.
+A narrator (later revealed to be Ramirez) relates a story about his childhood, where his mother would explain to him and his siblings the circumstances that surround the Devil roaming the Earth, searching for the souls of unrepentant people to take to Hell.
+A man jumps to his death from a Philadelphia skyscraper, leaving a suicide note about the Devil's approaching presence.

-In the elevator, the lights frequently flicker and turn off completely for intervals.
-During an interval, one of the security guards, Ramirez, watching through the security camera sees a face on the monitor he believes is the devil, but his partner Lustig doubts it.
-At the same time, the young woman feels something on her back and the group becomes suspicious of the mattress salesman.
+Shortly thereafter, an elevator in the same skyscraper becomes stuck with five people inside: a temporary security guard, a mechanic/former Marine, a mattress salesman, a young woman, and an old woman.
+While a repairman attempts to fix the elevator, one of the security guards, Ramirez, watching through the security camera, sees a face on the monitor he believes is the Devil while the lights flicker, but his partner Lustig doubts it.
 When the lights return, the young woman has a bite mark on her back and the salesman has blood on his hands.
-Detective Bowden, who was investigating the earlier suicide, is called to the scene.
+Detective Bowden, who was investigating the earlier suicide and grappling with the death of his wife and son from a hit-and-run five years earlier, is called to the scene.

-The lights go out again, and the elevator mirrors break.
-When the lights return, the mattress salesman's jugular vein is impaled with a broken mirror shard and he dies, escalating it into a crime scene investigation.
-Outside, security guards, the repair technician, and the fire department attempt to get in, to no avail.
+The lights go out again; when they return, the mattress salesman's jugular vein is impaled with a broken mirror shard, killing him and rendering the elevator a crime scene.
 The passengers begin to suspect each other, while the security guards monitoring through the camera talk to them one-way via the speaker, as they cannot hear the passengers.
-As the group argues, the repair technician's rappelling device breaks and he falls to his death on top of the elevator, terrifying the occupants.
-Ramirez tries to convince the detectives that this could be The Devil's Meeting, but is unsuccessful.
-An unknown woman attempts to enter the building unsuccessfully, and goes around to the back.
+As the group argues, the repairman falls to his death on top of the elevator, terrifying the occupants.
+Ramirez unsuccessfully tries to convince the detectives that this could be "the Devil's Meeting.”
+An unknown woman attempts to enter the building but is barred, and she goes around to the back.